vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### CloseAccount
-Closes a token account, transferring any remaining lamports to the account owner.
+Closes a token account, reclaiming its lamports and returning them to the owner.
+This is used to clean up unused accounts and reduce storage costs.

 ```rust
 use pinocchio::{